-Streaming from Aerospike Database Enterprise Edition to a JMS message broker relies on the JMS outbound connector, an Aerospike Smart Client™️.
-This connector allows you to subscribe to change notifications for new records, updates to records, and record deletions.
-When the connector receives such notifications, it transforms them from the proprietary Aerospike wire protocol into messages that are in any of a number of common data-serialization formats.
+Streaming from Aerospike Database Enterprise Edition to a JMS message broker relies on the JMS outbound connector.
+This connector subscribes to change notifications for new records, updates to records, and record deletions.
+When the connector receives such notifications, it transforms them from the proprietary Aerospike wire protocol into messages that are in a variety of common data-serialization formats.
 The connector sends the messages to JMS message brokers.

 JMS outbound connectors can route messages to one or more JMS queues or topics.
 The routing can be static or dynamic, depending on some property of the message itself.

 - Static: Always routes to the static default topic.
 This is the default mode.

 - Namespace: Uses the namespace of the Aerospike record as the JMS queue or topic.

 - Set: Uses the set of the Aerospike record as the JMS queue or topic.
 For records without a set, you can specify a fallback route that uses the "static" routing mode.